Your Rights After Being Laid Off in California

 Enter Your Zip Code to Find an Employment Lawyer Near You

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-Once you have secured the benefits available from your current employer, take steps to prepare yourself for future employment opportunities.
-Request a copy of your official personnel file from the company’s human resources department.
-You are entitled to any and all documents you have signed.
-Also collect written recommendations from your supervisors and compile a list of people who are willing to serve as references.
-These items will be invaluable to you in a job search.
+In addition to managing your benefits and finances, you should also take steps to prepare yourself for finding your next job.
+You may want to request a copy of your personnel file from your manager or the human resources department.
+Under California law, your employer is required to provide you with your personnel file within 30 days.
+You should also use this time to collect written recommendations from your supervisors and compile a list of people who are willing to serve as references.
+These items will be invaluable to you as you embark upon your job search.

 If your employer fails to meet its obligations under the law, or if you feel that the circumstances around your layoff were suspicious – for example, you were let go soon after making a complaint of sexual harassment – you should speak to a California employment lawyer right away.